Mission Statement

 Christmas Brunch for Seniors

 Our ministry hosts annual Christmas Brunch for Seniors.
 It is a truly wonderful event manifest God’s abundant blessings for all of us.
-Six grade students from Holy Family Catholic School help out serving the tables, sing Christmas carols and befriend with our senior parishioners.
-Donations of care items like a sleep apnea pillow and knee scooters are made available for those in need.
+Sixth grade students from Holy Family Catholic School help out serving the tables, sing Christmas carols and befriend with our senior parishioners.
 Surely this event is work of our all devoted volunteers from our community.
-Prayer For Later Years

 What We Do